-Stakeholder Roles of Stakeholder and Link to NPHCDA Establishes State Primary Healthcare Development Agencies.
+Stakeholder Roles of Stakeholder and Link to NPHCDA - Establishes State Primary Healthcare Development Agencies.
 As at December 2014, 28 States and the Federal Capital Territory had done this Local Government Authority Establishes LGA Primary Healthcare Management Committees.
 This is usually led by a coordinator whose office is in the LGA secretariat.
-Provide overall direction for primary healthcare.
-Plan and mange primary healthcare services in the LGAs. - Health and manpower development for the LGAs Traditional leaders Serve as patrons of Community Healthcare DevelopmentCommittees. - The Community Development Committee is a management structure put in place to facilitate community ownership of and participation in the primary healthcare centers Community Development Committee (could be either a ward development committee or a village development committee) Some of the functions of the Committee are to: Identify health and health related needs in the village/community Supervise the implementation of the primary healthcare work plan.
-Mobilize and stimulate active community involvement in the implementation of developed health plans International partners NGOs/CBOs Provide technical and funding support for specified primary healthcare programmes.
-Sometimes this support is channeled through th NPHCDA.
-At other times, they deal directly with th states or communities Philanthropists/ Private sector Build and sometimes equip health centers communities.
-Sometimes this is implemented by individu philanthropists from personal funds.
-At other tim
+Provide overall direction for primary healthcare. - Plan and mange primary healthcare services in the LGAs. - Health and manpower development for the LGAs Traditional leaders - Serve as patrons of Community Healthcare Development Committees. - The Community Development Committee is a management structure put in place to facilitate community ownership of and participation in the primary healthcare centers Community Development Committee (could be either a ward development committee or a village development / committee) involvement in the implementation of developed health plans International partners NGOs/CBOs Provide technical and funding support for specified primary healthcare programmes.
+Sometimes this support is channeled through the NPHCDA.
+At other times, they deal directly with the states or communities Philanthropists/ Private sector Build and sometimes equip health centers in communities.
+Sometimes this is implemented by individual philanthropists from personal funds.
+At other times

-Stakeholder Roles of Stakeholder and Link to NPHCDA the interventions are implemented by companies as part of an organizational corporate social responsibility policy. - Usually there is no interface between this category of stakeholders and the NPHCDA.
+Stakeholder Roles of Stakeholder and Link to NPHCDA the interventions are implemented by companie as part of an organizational corporate social responsibility policy. - Usually there is no interface between this category of stakeholders and the NPHCDA.
 The former usually discuss their proposed interventions directly with the traditional leaders and communities